temporalio/sdk-core/README.md

 ## Building and testing

-You can buld and test the project using cargo:
+You can build and test the project using cargo:
 `cargo build`
 `cargo test`